×

 Expats, digital nomads and retirees living in Santiago responded:

 "Expats and digital nomads generally like Santiago for its relatively low cost of living, which allows them to enjoy a comfortable lifestyle without breaking the bank.
 They appreciate the city's modern infrastructure, including reliable public transportation, good internet connectivity, and well-maintained roads.
 Santiago's vibrant culture, with its mix of traditional and contemporary influences, is also a draw for many expats and digital nomads.
 The city offers a wide range of entertainment options, from museums and art galleries to lively bars and restaurants.
 Additionally, Santiago's location at the foot of the Andes Mountains provides ample opportunities for outdoor activities, such as hiking, skiing, and mountain biking.
 On the other hand, expats and digital nomads may dislike Santiago's air pollution, which can be particularly bad during the winter months.
 The city's traffic can also be a source of frustration, as congestion is common during peak hours.
 Some expats and digital nomads may find it challenging to navigate the bureaucracy in Chile, especially when dealing with visas, work permits, and other legal matters.
-Finally, while many locals speak English, the language barrier can still be an issue for those who do not speak Spanish, making it more difficult to fully integrate into the local community," commented one expat who moved to Santiago.
+Finally, while many locals speak English, the language barrier can still be an issue for those who do not speak Spanish, making it more difficult to fully integrate into the local community," wrote one expat living in Santiago.

 What type of social life can someone expect in Santiago?